emcrisostomo/EMCCountryPickerController/README.md

   * If the `countryNameDisplayLocale` property of the view controller instance is set and not null, then a country name in the specified locale will be requested.
-  * If a translation in the `countryNameDisplayLocale` locale is not avilable or it is null, then a translation in the first preferred locale will be requested, where the preferred locale is obtained using `[[NSLocale preferredLanguages] objectAtIndex:0]`.
+  * If a translation in the `countryNameDisplayLocale` locale is not available or it is null, then a translation in the first preferred locale will be requested, where the preferred locale is obtained using `[[NSLocale preferredLanguages] objectAtIndex:0]`.
-  * If a translation in the preferred locale is not avilable, use English.
+  * If a translation in the preferred locale is not available, use English.

 Demo Code
 ---------